 Secondary level survey was completed at sites considered from on ground examination to be in good condition, however data from a number of additional Quaternary sites indicate the general condition of the grassland on Erub to be extremely variable.
 Large areas, generally on the margins of vine forest communities are dominated by Lantana camara where they are mapped as VC17b(e), or have been invaded by a range of colonising native shrubs where they have been represented as VC17b(r).
 Typical regenerating species include Micromelum minutum, Litsea glutinosa, Cupaniopsis anacardioides, Wrightia pubescens subsp. penicillata, Melicope peninsularis, Flagellaria indica, Jacquemontia paniculata, Annonaceae (DGF8739+), Abutilon sp., Rubiaceae (DGF8741+), Thespesia populneoides, Ficus opposita, Barringtonia racemosa, Atalaya sericopetala, Tabernaemontana orientalis, Morinda citrifolia, Clerodendron sp. and Garuga floribunda var. floribunda.
-Exotics such as \Senna alata, \Calopogonium mucunoides, \Sida retusa, \Sida rhombifolia, \Macroptilium atropurpurea, \Clitoria ternata and \Bambusa spp. are frequent.
+Exotics such as Senna alata, Calopogonium mucunoides, Sida retusa, Sida rhombifolia, Macroptilium atropurpurea, Clitoria ternata and Bambusa spp. are frequent.

-Considerable areas subject to severe topsoil erosion where has ground cover has been noticeably reduced are represented as VC17b(s).
+Considerable areas have also been subject to severe topsoil erosion which has thinned the ground cover and these areas are represented as VC17b(s).
 In all cases, these communities have been represented with remnant status.
-In the case of VC17b(e) and VC17b(s) remnant status has been recognised given that reinstatement of an appropriate fire regime is capable of re-establishing natural condition.
+In the case of VC17b(e) and VC17b(s) remnant status has been recognised given that an applied land management practice (i.e. appropriate fire regimes) is capable of quickly re-establishing natural condition.

 Native grassland communities on Mer Island were similar to those on Erub although they generally demonstrated considerably more species diversity.
 At Site MU030, groundcover composition was as follows; Mnesithea rottboellioides (40%), Themeda triandra (21%), Imperata cylindrica (19%), Ipomoea pes-capre subsp. brasiliensis (13%), Premna dallachyana (4%), Anisomeles malabrica (2%), Desmodium sp.
-(DGF8812+) (1%), Wedelia biflora (<1%), \Passiflora suberosa (<1%), \Passiflora foetida (<1%), \Calopogonium mucunoides (<1%), and Cyanthillium cinereum (<1%).
+(DGF8812+) (1%), Wedelia biflora (<1%), Passiflora suberosa (<1%), Passiflora foetida (<1%), Calopogonium mucunoides (<1%), and Cyanthillium cinereum (<1%).
 The emergence of low shrubs throughout the grassland such as Premna serratifolia, Barringtonia calyptrata, Cordia dichotoma, Flueggea virosa subsp. melanthesoides, Clerodendron sp., Psychotria sp., Aristolochia acuminata and Ficus opposita suggests that the landscape has not been fired for a number of years.